-A gas utility committed to installing radios to increase coverage of an Automated Metering Infrastructure (AMI) meter-reading system, but needed to expedite the approval process of 20 different installations within various approving jurisdictions.
-Our team developed the submittal packages for the application process to obtain successful approvals for the installation of the necessary radio equipment on foreign utility poles.
+A gas utility committed to installing radios to increase coverage of an Automated Metering Infrastructure (AMI) meter-reading system, but needed to expedite the approval process for 20 installations across multiple jurisdictions.
+Our team developed the submittal packages to obtain approvals for installing radio equipment on foreign utility poles.

 Sixty Mountain provided the joint use services required to fulfill AMI application submittals, making it possible for easy antenna installation approval.